Here's how many COVID-19 cases and deaths are in Oregon

 - Tillamook: 2

-The OHA released the following information about the three people who died of COVID-19.
+The OHA released the following information about the three people who died most recently of COVID-19.

 Oregon’s 598th COVID-19 death was a 76-year-old male in Washington County who tested positive on August 10 and died on October 4 at Providence St. Vincent Medical Center.
 He had underlying conditions.